 24. What World Heritage Sites are in Israel?

-There are 9 World Heritage Sites in Israel, and all of them fall in the cultural category.
+There are 9 World Heritage Sites in Israel, all of which fall in the cultural category.

 These include the following sites: